rohanan07/Blue-Green-Deploy-TF/README.md

 ## How to Deploy

-terraform init
+-terraform init
-terraform plan
+-terraform plan
-terraform apply
+-terraform apply
 After deployment, access the application using the ALB DNS name output by Terraform.

 **Learning Outcomes**